grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -querier.max-query-lookback
 [max_query_lookback: <duration> | default = 0s]

 # Limit the time range for partial queries at the querier level.
-0 to disable.
+Defaults to the
+# value of -store.max-query-length if set to 0.
 # CLI flag: -querier.max-partial-query-length
 [max_partial_query_length: <duration> | default = 0s]